John Velis: Crime

 Velis voted in support of Bill S.714, an act relative to juvenile life without parole sentences.
 Under the measure, people convicted of first-degree murder for crimes that occurred while they were between the ages of 14 and 18 could be eligible for parole after serving 20 to 25 years in prison.
 For crimes that were deemed to involve deliberate premeditated malice or extreme atrocity or cruelty, the wait would be 25 to 30 years.

 Manufacturing

 Velis has cosponsored Docket HD4311 with Representatives Diana DiZoglio and Jonathan Zlotnik, otherwise known as An Act Relative to the Taxation of Inventory in Manufacturing.
 According to DiZoglio, the bill is designed to gradually eliminate the inventory tax manufacturers pay on raw materials over a period of four years.

 Gun rights

-In 2015, Velis introduced legislation on behalf of Gun Owners Action League (GOAL) and the Massachusetts affiliate of the National Rifle Association that would create a commission to review policies regarding the alleged dangers of gun free zones, which GOAL said had become targets for terrorists and murderers.
+In 2015, Velis introduced legislation on behalf of Gun Owners Action League (GOAL) and the Massachusetts affiliate of the National Rifle Association of America that would create a commission to review policies regarding the alleged dangers of gun free zones, which GOAL said had become targets for terrorists and murderers.
 Velis is opposed to legislation limiting the gun rights of law-abiding citizens.
 He was one of 11 Democrats to vote against House Speaker Robert DeLeo's bill aimed at preventing gun violence.

+Israel

+In January 2025, Velis was criticized for accepting a free trip to Israel funded by the Israeli government, while also acting as cochair for a commission on antisemitism in Massachusetts.
+This trip occurred during the Gaza genocide.